nordcloud/aws-codepipeline-cfn-provider/README.md

 ```

 ## Lambda environment
-- PIPELINE_TEMPLATES_BUCKET - stack name used to upload cfn templates
+- `PIPELINE_TEMPLATES_BUCKET` - S3 bucket used to upload cfn templates to

 ## Examples